 Having found an appropriate threshold, the resulting subset of extreme values exceeding this threshold is used for fitting a generalized Pareto distribution.

 According to the Pickands-Balkema-de Haan theorem, the distribution of values exceeding a threshold can be approximated by a generalized pareto distribution.

 The following code shows a short practical example of fitting a generalized pareto distribution to a time series of precipitation data using the

-extRemes package in R. The sample data set features precipitation data of Oberwang (Salzburg, Austria) from 1981 through 2013 and is provided by the hydrographic services of Austria via via eHYD.
+extRemes package in R. The sample data set features precipitation data of Oberwang (Salzburg, Austria) from 1981 through 2014 and is is provided by the hydrographic services of Austria via via eHYD.
+The function